awesomo4000/excellent/NEWHIRE.md

 > **Note**: This document is a guide for the AI assistant to understand the project structure and workflow.
 When starting fresh, this document will help the assistant provide consistent and accurate assistance.

-You are writing Zig code.
-The code produced will provide a high-level, user-friendly ergonomic, and idiomatic API for the production of Excel spreadsheet (.xlsx files).
+You are writing Zig code to provide a high-level, user-friendly ergonomic, and idiomatic API for the production of Excel spreadsheet (.xlsx files).
 The high-level API is a wrapper around a lower-level zig binding to a C library, libxlsxwriter.
 The example programs for this binding will be referred to for conversion into the high-level API.

 ## Overview

 Your task is to create a high-level API that makes Excel file generation simple and intuitive in Zig.
 You'll do this by:

 1. Studying the low-level bindings in `testing/zig-c-binding-examples/`